-In 2017, the Washington State Legislature fully funded ($3 million) and mandated Washington State University’s College of Veterinary Medicine as the state lead in developing a program to monitor and assess causes of and potential solutions for elk hoof disease.
+In 2017, the Washington State Legislature mandated Washington State University’s College of Veterinary Medicine as the state lead in developing a program to monitor and assess causes of and potential solutions for elk hoof disease.
+An initial $1.5 million biennial budget was allocated to the college to begin addressing this issue on July 1, 2017.
 The work is part of ongoing programs at WSU studying emerging and existing infectious diseases of wildlife occurring where wildlife and domestic animals may affect one another.

 Elk Hoof Disease Research Fund